ashleytarifa/3dsemu-compatibility-list/README.md

 # 🧩 3DS Emulators Compatibility List

-A community-maintained compatibility list for 3DS Emulators!
+A multi-platform compatibility list for Nintendo 3DS Emulators!
 Here you’ll find real performance and stability reports for many Nintendo 3DS games running on:

-- Citra Nightly
+- Citra Canary/Nightly
 - Azahar
+- Panda3DS
+- Lime3ds
 - Borked3DS
 - And more forks in the future!